 Children who learn valuable social and emotional skills from an early age are better equipped to succeed in school and in life.

-Early Learning is Vital to Success
+Emotional Competency is Vital to Success

-Why is Social and Emotional Learning Important?
+Why is Social and Emotional Learning Important for Children?

-Just as a dreamcatcher wards off negative dreams, the Storycatching® method helps children “catch” negative patterns before they turn into poor social and emotional habits.
-Children learn to understand and moderate their emotions, use pro-social behaviors, make healthy choices, and manage peer relationships in positive ways.
+Just as a dreamcatcher wards off negative dreams, the Storycatching® method empowers children “catch” negative patterns before they turn into poor social and emotional habits.
+Children learn to understand and moderate their emotions, use pro-social behaviors, make healthy behavior choices, and manage peer relationships in positive ways.
 They learn how to master stress and take steps to improve their personal happiness and well-being.

 Featuring creative story building activities, breathing exercises, and visualization, the Storycatching® method teaches children skills for positive emotional and psychological functioning.
 They learn emotional management, empathy, confidence, balance, resilience, and inner strength–vital skills for success in learning and life.